 Lemon balm is a type of perennial plant that is native to parts of Europe, Asia, and the Middle East.
-Scientifically known as Melissa officinalis, it has been cultivated as a culinary and medicinal plant for more than 2,000 years.
-Herbalists in the Renaissance period held this herb in high regard for its healing ability, with many attributing to it the potential for a long life when taken every day in elixir form.
+It has been cultivated as a culinary and medicinal plant for more than 2,000 years.
+Herbalists in the Renaissance period held this herb in high regard for its healing ability, drinking it every day as an elixir for long life.

-A few written works praise lemon balm for its mood-lightening effects, such as Persian writer and thinker Avicenna, who referred to balm as that which “maketh the heart merry and joyful.”
-Paracelsus, a German physician and alchemist of the German Renaissance, used it to prepare “primum ens melissa,” believed to restore lost youth.
+A few written works praise lemon balm for its ability to lighten up the mood, such as Persian writer and thinker Avicenna, who referred to balm as that which “maketh the heart merry and joyful.”.

 It was also mentioned by Homer in The Odyssey; Nicholas Culpeper (a popular English botanist, physician and herbalist); and in the 1696 London Dispensary, which told readers that, “An essence of Balm, given in Canary wine, every morning, will renew youth, strengthen the brain, relieve languishing nature and prevent baldness.”

 12th century herbalist Saint Hildegarde von Bingen said “Lemon balm contains within it the virtues of a dozen other plants.”.
 And he wasn't wrong - the sweet lemony leaves are useful in many medicinal, aromatic, and culinary applications.